JorgeSaicoski/portfolio-manager/docs/authentication/authentik-quickstart.md

 1. Navigate to **Flows & Stages** → **Flows**

-2. Find the flow named `default-enrollment-flow` (or create one if it doesn't exist)
+2. Find the flow named `portfolio-enrollment` (or create one if it doesn't exist)

 3. Click on the flow to view details